pedrofortesgonzalez/A_comparative_proteomic_transcriptomic_and_glycomic_analysis_of_extracellular_vesicle_isolation_tech/scripts/README.md

 # Execute the pipeline script
 scripts/run_analysis.sh
 ```
-This script will automatically execute all three analysis steps in sequence and generate a PDF report with all visualizations.

-#### <ins>Option 2: Individual Script Execution</ins>
-Execute each script individually in the correct sequence:
+  - **Manually**: execute each script individually in the correct sequence in order to ensure correct workflow.
+You can do so using IDEs (like Spyder, Visual Studio Code, Jupyter Notebook, etc.) or also with the following bash command line:
 ```{bash}
 # First, run the Python preprocessing script:
 bashpython scripts/1_ptm_detection.py